orangeadmtl/oaAnsible/docs/WORKFLOW.md

 8. **Templates**:
    - Jinja2 templates used to generate configuration files on the target machine.

+## Role Management

+The project uses a combination of external roles (installed via ansible-galaxy) and a custom role:

+1. **External Roles**:

+   - Installed using `ansible-galaxy install -r requirements.yml`
+   - Located in the `roles/` directory
+   - Not tracked in Git (ignored via .gitignore)

+2. **Custom Role 'main'**:
+   - Located in `roles/main/`
+   - Tracked in Git
+   - Contains project-specific tasks and configurations

+The `.gitignore` file is configured to ignore all contents of the `roles/` directory except for the `main/` subdirectory.
+This setup allows for easy management of both external and custom roles while keeping version control focused on project-specific code.

-This improved diagram provides a clearer visual representation of your Ansible project's structure and workflow, with distinct sections and color-coding for different types of components.
+This improved diagram and explanation provide a clear visual representation of your Ansible project's structure and workflow, with distinct sections and color-coding for different types of components, including the management of custom and external roles.